Last Updated on June 24, 2023 by Emmanuel

 - Use a chain whip tool to hold the cassette in a clockwise direction and opposite to remove the lockring.

-2. Rear Cog installation.
+Rear Cog Installation.

 Position the spacers on the rear wheel before the cog to align it with the front chainring, then slightly tighten the lockring.
 You can also buy a new 1x chainring.